oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/ebs-migration/ebs-starterpack/files/ebs-migration-template-v1.md

 ##### Regulations and Compliance

-ACME is responsible for setting the access rules to services and environments that require stakeholders’ integration into the tenancy to comply with all applicable regulations.
+Customer is responsible for setting the access rules to services and environments that require stakeholders’ integration into the tenancy to comply with all applicable regulations.
 Oracle will support in accomplishing this task.

 ### Physical Architecture